Nensh35/multi-cycle-RISC-V32I-processor/README.md

 5.WRITEBACK: A top-level multiplexer controlled by the FSM routes the final data (from the ALU, Memory, or PC+1) back into the Register File.

+for FPGA verification purpose  I added one more stage Name as LD to load data into physical Instruction memory   and also added one more instructions  name as HLT  to stop execution  processor
+Opcode of HLT IS 7'h7F

 📜 Supported Instruction Set (RV32I)
 The processor supports the 6 core RISC-V instruction formats.